-Sediment should be settled prior to discharge.
+Sediment must be settled prior to discharge.
 All settling systems should be engineered and adequately sized for site conditions.
+Sediment removal is required when establishing wells for well-point dewatering but may be removed once the well and filter pack are established, and the discharge is found to be clean and non-turbid.
 General settling and filtering options include the following:

 - Containment in a pond structure for a minimum of 4 hours or until water is clear (time will vary greatly depending upon gradation of sediment).
 Place a pump in a gravel bed at the bottom of the pond. - Discharge to a manufactured / pre-made structure specifically designed for sediment removal, like a Silt Sak, Silt Bag, or other similar product.
 Pump to a settling tank with sampling ports. - Transport off site in vehicle, such as a vacuum flush truck, for legal disposal. - Filter through a sieve or other filter media (e.g., swimming pool filter).
-Simple onsite filter systems can be constructed including: wrapping the ends of the suction and discharge pipes with filter fabric; discharging through a series of drums filled with successively finer gravel and sand; and other filtering techniques like those described under storm drain inlet protection (BMP E3.25). - Manufactured bags, polymers, or other systems.
+Simple onsite filter systems can be constructed including: wrapping the ends of the suction and discharge pipes with filter fabric; discharging through a series of drums filled with successively finer gravel and sand; and other filtering techniques like those described under inlet protection (BMP E3.25). - Manufactured bags, polymers, or other systems.
 These systems do not always work on fine clay soils, and will only be allowed for use where approved.
-Chemical treatments should have state approval before they are used (refer to Ecology BMP C250 Construction Stormwater Chemical Treatment and Appendix B). - Line or protect the flow-path in some way to prevent mobilization of additional sediment. - Dry and reuse filtered material on site in a mixture with other site soils, or appropriately dispose of the material based on nature and levels of any contaminants present.
+Chemical treatments should have state approval before they are used (refer to Ecology BMP C250 Construction Stormwater Chemical Treatment). - Line or protect the flowpath in some way to prevent mobilization of additional sediment. - Dry and reuse filtered material on site in a mixture with other site soils, or appropriately dispose of the material based on nature and levels of any contaminants present.